-In a future mind-controlling game, death row convicts are forced to battle in a 'doom'-type environment.
-Convict Kable, controlled by Simon, a skilled teenage gamer, must survive 30 sessions in order to be set free.
-Or won't he?
+In a future mind-controlling game, death row convicts are forced to battle in a 'Doom'-type environment.
+Convict Kable, controlled by Simon, a skilled teenage gamer, must survive thirty sessions in order to be set free.

-In one scene, John gets some kind of brain bits in his face after a head gets blown off in front of him.
+(at around 23 mins) In one scene, John gets some kind of brain bits in his face after a head gets blown off in front of him.
 A couple shots later, the bits are gone.
 See more »

 See more »

 13 of 20 people found this review helpful.

 Was this review helpful to you?